robertncole1/ASSIGNMENT-product-cards/README.md

 # Product Cards

+Issue tickets have been created so that you can track your progress.
+As you complete a ticket, close it out.

 ## Setup
 * While in `~/workspace/foundations/exercises`, make a directory called `product-cards`
 * Create a github repository called `product-cards` and push up a README.md file